wp-plugins/nextgen-facebook/readme.txt

 = 6.2.2-dev1 =

-Moved the Google, Facebook, and Twitter settings on the General settings page into a tabbed format.
+Moved the Google, Facebook, and Twitter options on the General settings page into a tabbed format.

 = 6.2.1 =